bytemoves/bytemoves/README.md

 - 👋 Hi, I’m @bytemoves
-- 👀 I’m interested in Data
+- 👀 I’m interested in Data and Web development
-- 🌱 I’m currently learning Data
+- 🌱 I’m currently learning Data science
-- 💞️ I’m looking to collaborate on building projects and fn
+- 💞️ I’m looking to collaborate on building projects and fun.
+-

 <!---